Col de la Croix de Fer Bike Climb - PJAMM Cycling

 This col has significant notoriety in the cycling world because it has been featured several times in the Tour de France (19 times between 1947-2022)

-There are three popular approaches to the Col -- from the East, West and North.
-The Northern and Western approaches overlap Col du Glandon.
 Here are the basic statistics for the three Croix de Fer climbs, together with the overlap information for Col du Glandon:

-• Col du Glandon West (Le Verney): 22.5 kilometers gaining 1365 meters at 5% (all overlapping Croix de Fer West).
+• Col du Glandon West (Le Verney): 29 kilometers gaining 1363 meters at 4.1% (5.6% climb only; all overlapping Croix de Fer West).

 • Col de la Croix de Fer North (Saint-Étienne-de-Cuines): 23.2 kilometers gaining 1609 meters at 6.9%.